Stay up-to-date with the latest trends and techniques in procurement fraud to stay ahead of the game.

 CONFLICTS OF INTEREST

-Such conflicts of interest may create a greater opportunity for an insider to either create a fictitious company to manipulate the award of single source procurement or be covertly involved with a supplier that may manipulate the award process giving the appearance of competition or linked to asset management and the illicit appropriation of materials that can be sold on or resold back to the organisation.
+Such conflicts of interest may create a greater opportunity for an insider to either create a fictitious requirement or company to manipulate the award of single source contract or be covertly involved with a supplier that may manipulate the award process giving the appearance of competition or are engaged within asset management and the illicit appropriation of materials that can be sold on or resold back to the organisation.

-Oil remediation is an important part of the sectors responsibility to protect the environment particularly where land is contaminated.
-The monitoring of this process is essential and a supplier’s ability to dispose of the contaminated soil correctly must be an ongoing assessment to ensure that contaminated materials are not disposed of in rivers or in landfill to hide their misconduct.
+Oil remediation is an important part of the sectors responsibility to protect the environment particularly where land is contaminated and is an area of fraud and corruption risk if not monitored correctly.
+Identifying that a vendor has the correct credentials and ability to dispose of the contaminated soil correctly must be an ongoing assessment to ensure that contaminated materials are not disposed of in rivers or in landfill to hide their misconduct.

-Facilities management contracts are also an essential part of the smooth running of the sector and are one of the easiest areas in which fraud can happen.
-Due to the fact that many of the contracts are resource based including areas such as security and maintenance if there is no effective monitoring of resources it is easy for the vendor to submit inflated invoices for resources that weren’t provided that could lose or inflate a significant percentage of the contract value.
+Facilities management contracts are also an essential part of the smooth running of the sector and operations and are one of the simplest areas in which fraud can occur.
+Due to the fact that many of these contracts are resource based including areas such as security and maintenance.

 PREVENTION THROUGH DESIGN